 Step 3: Make an Offer That Wins

-The current market favors buyers due to increased inventory and longer listing times; you have more negotiating power than in recent years.
+The current market favors buyers, thanks to increased inventory and longer listing times, giving you more negotiating power than in recent years.

 Key components: